Construction Asset Management with Digital Technologies MSc

 How you'll learn

 All modules include coursework, for which you will have opportunities to apply your knowledge to engineering projects based on real-life scenarios.
 The coursework will include analysis and design projects, research reports, group and seminar presentations, and a research dissertation project.
+You will also attend lectures, seminars, and tutorials and you will work both individually and in groups.

 To support the hands-on nature of this course, we have an impressive range of facilities.
 Our modern, well-equipped laboratories are open to students all day and include dedicated labs.
 We also have superb computer facilities and the very latest design and key software.